pytorch/pytorch/docs/source/debug.rst

     These functions are provided for debugging only.
     They will set a process-wide flag.

-CPP Stacktraces
+C++ Stacktraces
 ^^^^^^^^^^^^^^^

-These functions allow you to print the complete cpp stacktrace when an error happens.
+These functions allow you to print the complete c++ stacktrace when an error happens.
 This can also be enabled by setting ``TORCH_CPP_STACKTRACES=1`` as an environment variable before importing ``torch``.